 Other catfish will be fine with these loaches.
 Just remember not to keep these with slow swimming fish with long fins or they may become targets from time to time.

 These fish can live up to 20 years, so make sure if you have a small shoal of 5-6, you are prepared for a long and happy life together.

 Siamese Algae eaters is another good tank mate for these fish, mine seemed to have a good relationship with these fish for some reason.

-Found in most pet stores and aquatic shops these freshwater fish make a lovely addition to any tank 5ft or over in a little shoal of 5-6 fish.
+Found in most pet stores and aquatic shops, these freshwater fish make a lovely addition to any tank of 5ft or over in a little shoal of 5-6 fish.

 Watching them interact with each other is fascinating and makes you understand why they need to be kept in small shoals.
 You soon understand why it would be cruel to keep them on their own.